-There are specialist resources available for English to help you with research and assignments.
+There are specialist resources available for English and Creative Writing to help you with research and assignments.
 These range from subscription databases, open access research, freely available web resources and digital archives (where out of copyright texts, including classic novels, can be found).

 Art Full Text – coverage includes English-language journals, yearbooks, and museum bulletins an a range of Arts and Humanities topics.

 British Newspapers 1600-1900 – digital collection of British historic newspapers.
 Also includes specially commissioned essays and contextual materials written by expert scholars to aid with perspective and analysis.

 John Johnson Collection – an archive providing access to thousands of items selected from the John Johnson Collection of Printed Ephemera, offering unique insights into the changing nature of everyday life in Britain in the eighteenth, nineteenth and early twentieth centuries.
 Categories include Nineteenth-Century Entertainment, the Booktrade, Popular Prints, Crimes, Murders and Executions, and Advertising.